thomscot/bamboozled/README.md

 * * * * * /path/to/python /path/to/script.py

-The asteriscs have the following meaning (from left to right):
+The dots have the following meaning (from left to right):

 - minutes (0-59)
 - hour (0-23)